Space-TimeWillTell/Channeling-Keyser-Soze/npc.md

 5. By introducing a major NPC simply by his/her name, without any detail, we have actually heightened the impact of the NPC on the story.

+---

+So, your characters are about to meet that Ambassador of the Qfew'dhi Confederation, and you have no clue what a Qfew'dhi even means.
+Or they are going to be introduced to Temporary People's Representative of the Floating Commune, and you have no clue what that role entails.
+Or they are simply hitting the library, or the local temple, or the tavern, for the fifth time this session, for more details about that Screaming Demon, and you'd like them to actually meet someone interesting.
+Or maybe they have followed that kid pickpocket and stumbled upon the Orphanage, and you have no clue what that Orphanage is, but there must be some kind of Orphanage Ringmaster in it.

+Or maybe you are a Player and the GM has just asked you to tell her more about your cousin Janice, the one you infected with that Psy-Virus during the first hours of Event 0.
+Or you decided to summon a Familiar from the 15th Dimension, and you just realized that you're going to need to give it a few personality traits and, who knows, maybe even a description!

+Or maybe you're in the middle of a storytelling session, and Sheherazade has decided to nest yet another story inside a story, and she needs a new antagonist.

+Life is hard, isn't it?
+But that's also what makes it fun.

+Let's see how we can make it easier, while keeping the fun in.

+## Nemeses and other Major NPCs

+For this section, imagine the following setting.

 ------------------------